Zenoh Plugin

 is the URL-encoded AimRT RPC method name.

-For example, for a client request with a func name of /aimrt.protocols.example.ExampleService/GetBarData
+For example, for a client request, if the func name is /aimrt.protocols.example.ExampleService/GetBarData

-and no limit_domain configured, the final topic name
+and limit_domain is not configured, then the final topic name

-The Zenoh packet format from Client -> Server consists of 5 segments:
+The Zenoh data packet format from Client -> Server is divided into 5 segments:

 pb